Healthier Snickerdoodle Cookies

 Snickerdoodles are a classic holiday cookie.
 They are traditionally made with cream of tartar, which gives them their distinct flavor.
 We have lightened them up and they are so delicious!

-Ingredients For Healthier Snickerdoodle Cookies
+Ingredients Needed For Healthier Snickerdoodle Cookies

 How To Make Snickerdoodle Cookies